ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

     ['192.24.2.1/32', '0.0.0.1/32', '192.168.32.0/24']

-You can convert IP addresses to integers, the same way that you can convert integers into IP addresses
+You can convert IP addresses to integers, the same way that you can convert integers into IP addresses.

 .. code-block:: yaml+jinja

     # {{ test_list | ansible.netcommon.ipaddr('address') | ansible.netcommon.ipaddr('int') }}
     [3222798849, 1, '3232243712/24', '338288524927261089654018896841347694848/10', '42540766412265424405338506004571095040/64']

-You can convert IPv4 address to `Hexadecimal notation <https://en.wikipedia.org/wiki/Hexadecimal>`_ with optional delimiter
+You can convert IPv4 address to `Hexadecimal notation <https://en.wikipedia.org/wiki/Hexadecimal>`_ with optional delimiter:

 .. code-block:: yaml+jinja